 Purposive sampling can be used in educational research.
 Suppose a researcher wants to collect feedback from students on the pedagogical methods in their school.
 The researcher will select the brightest students who can provide relevant information for systematic investigation.

-Purposive sampling depends upon the availability of the relevant individuals within a population group to provide useful data.
+This kind of sampling depends upon the availability of the relevant individuals within a population group to provide valuable data.
 This sampling process will waste time and resources if researchers cannot find enough people or units that meet their defined criteria.

 It aims to find a range of participants that meet pre-determined definitions to offer more insight into a specific project.
 With QuestionPro Audience Panel and Services, we can target niche demographics for any specific research by sending out surveys.